Prometheus-X-association/edge-computing/kubernetes/design/README.md

 It can communicate with the outside world through the cluster's single gateway, where each instance is differentiated by their privacy zone, whereas the PDC's main API is also exposed on the hosted cluster node for direct communication.
-Thus, a PDC deployment is absolutly independent of other PDCs running in the same cluster, which ensures that each privacy zone has a dedicated interface for the PTX dataspace, through which every communication steps, private data exchange, and network traffic occur only either between the PTX core and PDC components or in the permitted privacy zone.
+Thus, a PDC deployment is absolutely independent of other PDCs running in the same cluster, which ensures that each privacy zone has a dedicated interface for the PTX dataspace, through which every communication steps, private data exchange, and network traffic occur only either between the PTX core and PDC components or in the permitted privacy zone.